Definition of a partner

 - presence or absence of a sexual relationship, and

-We understand that not all relationships are the same.
+We understand not all couples are the same.
 Some of these factors may not be in your relationship.
-A decision can still be made that you are a member of a couple even if all of these factors are not present in your relationship.
+A decision can still be made that you are a member of a couple even if all of these are not present in your relationship.

 If we decide you are a member of a couple but you believe this will result in unfair hardship, you can ask us to consider if you can be assessed as a single under Section 24 of the Social Security Act 1991 despite being a member of a couple.
 Each request is assessed on a case by case basis.

 A registered relationship is one that is registered under Australian state or territory laws, including civil partnership schemes.
 These are currently recognised in:

 Relationships registered in other countries are not recognised, as they are not approved under Australian state or territory law.
 However, you can still use this evidence to show you are a couple in a defacto relationship.

 A defacto relationship is where 2 people who are not married or in a registered relationship, live together as a couple.
 You are in a defacto relationship from the time you start living together as a couple.
 There is no minimum time period for a relationship to be seen as defacto.